Let me guess…

 They say things like “99.9% uptime,” “Chat Support,” “100 GB storage,” “Free SSL certificate” and “100 email addresses!”
 Then they ask you to choose between shared hosting or VPS or Dedicated Servers…

 But what do those things actually mean?
 And how should they influence your decision to choosing a hosting company?

 Let’s start at the top.

-Uptime: Remember how I said hosting was basically a company you pay to keep your files connected to the internet at all times?
+Remember how I said hosting was basically a company you pay to keep your files connected to the internet at all times?
 Welllll… nothing’s perfect.
 This 99.9% figure is the percentage of time they’re promising to have your site online.
-Occasionally things happen and they have to reboot a server or something takes a server down, and it causes things to go offline.
-Most companies are pretty good about getting them back up quickly and at backing up your data so that nothing bad happens in that scenario.
-But that’s what uptime is measuring, so yup, definitely want it to be 99.9% (or better) but, honestly, at this point most companies can claim that, so it’s not much of a differentiator.
+Occasionally things happen — they have to reboot a server or something takes a server down, and things to go offline.
+Most companies are pretty good about getting them back up quickly.
+They also back up your data so that nothing bad happens in that scenario.
+But that’s what uptime is measuring, so yup, definitely want it to be 99.9% (or better).
+But, honestly, at this point most companies can claim that, so it’s not much of a differentiator.

 Alright, so that’s a lot of things that seem brag-worthy but really… aren’t so important, with the exception of support, right?
 So what should you look for?

 What Actually Matters When Choosing a Hosting Company

 In addition to support, you’ll want to know what version of PHP they offer.
 They should offer whatever the latest version is — at the time I’m writing this, we’re talking version 7.2.
 This will impact the speed of your site.